3 Growth and development

 3-4 How are height and length measured?

 Under 2 years: It is difficult to measure an infant’s standing height.
-Therefore, the lying length is measured.
+Therefore, the lying length is often measured.
 If possible, a measuring board should be used.
-The infant is laid down on his/her back with legs fully extended.
+The infant is laid down on their back with legs fully extended.
 One person holds the infant’s head against the top board while another person gently stretches the infant’s legs, keeping the knees flat and pressing the heels of the infant’s feet against the bottom board.
 Measuring the distance, to the nearest 1 mm, between the boards gives the length of the infant.
 It is inaccurate to simply measure length with a tape measure.

 3-5 How should head circumference be measured?

 It can be difficult to the measure head circumference accurately.
 Use a measuring tape and record to the nearest 1 mm.
 Measure the largest circumference of the head (occipito-frontal circumference) with the tape across the forehead and then around to the back of the head (occiput).

 3-6 How is mid-upper arm circumference measured?

 This is measured at the midpoint between the tip of the shoulder and the tip of the elbow of the left upper arm with a common tape measure or a special measuring tape.
 Allow the arm to hang and relax at the side while taking the measurement to the nearest 1 mm.
 Do not pull the tape too tight.